COMMUNITY-DRIVEN / OPEN-SOURCE / NON-PROFIT

 Our work benefits a broad community.
 Researchers gain a platform to share and build upon scientific developments, industry gains access to reliable tools and methods, educators can use open resources in teaching, and society benefits from improved knowledge and innovation in acoustics.

 Support can take many forms.
-Researchers can contribute methods and software, users can provide feedback and participate in the community, and organizations can sponsor activities, events, and platform development.
-Together, these contributions help ensure the long-term availability of open and reproducible acoustics research.
+Researchers can contribute methods and software, users can provide feedback and participate in the community, and organisations can sponsor to facilitate activities, events, and platform development.
+Together, these contributions help ensure the long-term availability of open and reproducible acoustics research and its communitiy.

 COMMUNITY-DRIVEN / OPEN-SOURCE / NON-PROFIT